giellalt/giellalt.github.io/transcriptions/index.md

-Transcriptors
+Transcription
 =============

-The infrastructure has several FSTs for transcribing from one text string to another, uds
+The infrastructure has several FSTs for transcribing from one text string to another.

 # Overview